 Foreword: Cooking eggs on a toaster.
 In L. Macchi, M. Bagassi, and R. Viale (eds), The Cognitive Unconscious and Human Rationality (pp. vii-x).
 MIT Press, 2016.

 Playing double: Implicit bias, dual levels, and self-control.
 In M. Brownstein and J. Saul (eds.), Implicit Bias and Philosophy Volume I: Metaphysics and Epistemology (pp.23-46).
 Oxford University Press, 2016.
-Show abstract
+Abstract

 This chapter sketches a theoretical framework for thinking about implicit bias and how we can control it.
 It begins by locating implicit bias within a pattern of everyday talk about implicit mentality and arguing that systematic implicit bias is best thought of as an implicit form of belief.
 It then considers the relation between implicit bias and explicit belief, addressing a sceptical worry about the very existence of explicit belief and proposing an account of explicit belief as a form of commitment.
 This suggests a layered picture of the human mind, with a passive implicit level supporting an active explicit one, and this dual-level view is fleshed out and compared briefly with other theories of mental duality.
 The chapter then turns to the question of how we can overcome implicit bias.
 If we are systematically biased, how can we even form unbiased beliefs, and if we can form them, how can we make them effective?
 The dual-level view has implications for these questions, assigning a crucial role to metacognitive attitudes of certain kinds.
 The chapter discusses these issues, sets out the conditions for explicit control, and outlines some predictions of the proposed account.